stephenjfox/FastAI-Study/lesson2.md

 I was [struggling with a 403][403 error] in pulling the dog-bread-Classification dataset from Kaggle.
 * Turns out I just needed to [accept the rules][Kaggle rules for dog-breed]

+Going to spend a second to get the data on my GCP instance, then I'll code along with Jeremy

+[오후 6시 14분]

+It was really painless.

+1. `pip install kaggle` (after `conda activate fastai`)
+2. `kaggle competitions download -c dog-breed-identification`
+3. Unzip the data as desired: `/data/dogbreed/*.zip` for instance

+[오후 7시 4분]

+I'm taking longer to work through the video/notebook-template than I wanted, but I'm still going through it.
+* Part of it is the notebook's unfriendliness to what __I__ am trying to do

+---

+It ended up being easier to follow along with Jeremy, then introduce my own abstractions (there weren't many necessary) as they arose.
+* It was less noise and made the learning stick, rather than filling ia a prescribed mold.
+  + It makes the knowledge *mine* rather than borrowed (and forgotten) from someone else